Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 *Object Reference*
 Holds references to objects

-Variables must have a name and a type
+Variables must have a name & a type
 ```java

 public class App {